Johnny Carson: Business ventures

 In 1979, Carson invested $500,000 in the DeLorean Motor Company.
 Guest Red Skelton kidded Carson on the air about DeLorean and the widely reported allegations of cocaine trafficking: "That car of yours, the DeLorean?
 Is that a hopped-up car?"

-Additionally, Carson was head of a group of investors who purchased and operated two television stations.
+Carson was head of a group of investors who purchased and operated two television stations.
 The first was KVVU-TV in Henderson, Nevada, an independent station serving Las Vegas, acquired by the Carson group in 1979.
-Shortly after buying the station, KVVU was rumored to be acquiring an NBC affiliation because long-time affiliate KORK-TV was in the process of being replaced by KVBC (and KSNV), but it never happened.
+Shortly after buying the station, KVVU was rumored to be acquiring an NBC affiliation because long-time affiliate KORK-TV was in the process of being replaced by KVBC and KSNV, but it never happened.

 Carson's second station, independent KNAT-TV in Albuquerque, New Mexico, was purchased in 1982.
 Unlike the Las Vegas operation, KNAT faced stiffer competition for top-quality, syndicated programming.
 Carson sold both of his stations in 1985 and 1986, with KVVU-TV (FOX 5) going to the Meredith Corporation and KNAT being sold to Trinity Broadcasting Network.

 Carson founded Carson Productions in 1980.
 The company primarily produced The Tonight Show Starring Johnny Carson from 1980 to 1992 and Late Night with David Letterman from 1982 to 1993, along with other TV shows, including Teachers Only from 1982 to 1983, Partners in Crime from 1984 to 1985, Amen from 1986 to 1991 and TV's Bloopers & Practical Jokes (co-produced with Dick Clark Productions) from 1984 to 1993.
-It also produced the films The Big Chill (1983) and Desert Bloom (1986).
+It produced the films The Big Chill (1983) and Desert Bloom (1986).

 Carson's other business ventures included the successful Johnny Carson Apparel, Inc.—his turtlenecks became a fashion trend—and a failed restaurant franchise.